 Vijayapur (34.8 %) followed by Kalaburagi (33.4 %) districts simulated highest yield reduction (YR) under rainfed condition in past climate.
 Lowest rainfall during the cropping period has affected the yield drastically (Table 1).
 The lowest YR was for Ballari (26.6 %) district followed by Haveri (28.8 %) because of their higher rainfall received during cropping period compared to other districts.
 Under projected climate, every district showed decreased YR compared to past climate (Table 2 and Fig. 2) because of increased rainfall under the projected climate.
 The highest YR in the projected climate was for Bidar district (18.1 %) and lowest was for Belagavi (12 %).
 This was because of associated change in their respective rainfall and temperature under the projected climate.
 The highest decrease in the YR in the projected climate compared to the past was for Belagavi district (20.5 %) because of its highest increased October-December rainfall in the projected climate among all the districts under study.
 Lowest decrease was for Ballari (12.5 %) district.
 Bhat et al. (2017) calculated yield reduction in maize for silty clay loam soil at critical depletion, irrigated at a given ETc of crop reduction per stage and irrigated at fixed interval per stage at 70 per cent field efficiency was found to be 0, 14.9 and 25.1 per cent, respectively.
 Also yield reduction at no water stress and at water stress was found to be 0 and 26.80 per cent, respectively.

 The YR has increased with delay in sowing in both past and projected climate in all the districts of NIK (Table 3).
 Since the North-East rainfall dissipates towards the December month, late sowing crop receives less rainfall ultimately reflecting in increased YR.
-According to RCP 6.0 scenario, there would be an increase of 97.4 mm rainfall and 0.1 ̊ C temperature while number of rainy days decrease by 12 during the chickpea cropping period (Oct-Feb) under the projected climate (2021-2050) compared to past climate (1991-2020) (Table 1).
+According to RCP 6.0 scenario, there would be an increase of 97.4 mm rainfall and 0.1 ̊ C temperature while number of rainy days increase by 12 during the chickpea cropping period (Oct-Feb) under the projected climate (2021-2050) compared to past climate (1991-2020) (Table 1).

 Table 1: Average weather data during chickpea cropping period (Oct- Feb) of all the 12 districts of NIK for the past climate (1991 - 2020), the projected climate (2021 – 2050) and the difference between the two periods